How to cope with grief

 Don’t be afraid to ask for help

-For more guidance on coping with grief and bereavement, the mental health charity Mind have a list of useful contacts that can offer support.
+For more guidance on coping with grief and bereavement, the mental health charity Mind has a list of useful contacts that can offer support.